Federal Provisions for Unemployment

-For weeks of unemployment between December 27, 2020, and September 4, 2021, we are paying $300 in federal unemployment compensation on top of your current weekly benefit amount.
+For weeks of unemployment between December 27, 2020, and September 4, 2021, we were paying $300 in federal unemployment compensation on top of your current weekly benefit amount.

-You do not need to do anything.
-We will automatically add the federal unemployment compensation to each week of benefits that you are eligible to receive.
+You did not need to do anything.
+We automatically added the federal unemployment compensation to each week of benefits that you were eligible to receive.

-Any unemployment benefits through the end of the program will still be eligible for the extra $300, even if you are paid later.
+Any unemployment benefits through the end of the program are still eligible for the extra $300, even if you are paid later.

-For weeks of unemployment between March 29 and July 25, 2020, we are paying $600 in federal unemployment compensation on top of your current weekly benefit amount.
+For weeks of unemployment between March 29 and July 25, 2020, we were paying $600 in federal unemployment compensation on top of your current weekly benefit amount.